-BIIAB has obtained accreditation to deliver the qualification on the Qualifications and Credit Framework (QCF).
-The qualification has a unique Qualification Accreditation Number (QAN) which is shown below.

-Each unit within the qualification will also have a QCF unit accreditation number (UAN).
+BIIAB is regulated to deliver this qualification by Ofqual, Qualifications Wales and CCEA Regulations in England, Wales and Northern Ireland respectively.
+The qualification has a unique Qualification Number (QN) which is shown below.
+Each unit within the qualification will also have a regulatory Unit Reference Number (URN).

-The QAN code will be displayed on the final certificate for the qualification.
+The QN code will be displayed on the final certificate for the qualification.

-Qualification title Qualification Accreditation Number (QAN) BIIAB Level 3 Diploma in Community Arts Management (QCF) 601/6614/9
+Qualification title Qualification Number (QN) Qualification Wales Approval/Designation Number BIIAB Level 3 Diploma in Community Arts 601/6614/9 C00/0719/8 Management